Medical and Surgical Retina Specialist located in Greenfield, WI & Delafield, WI

 An epiretinal membrane, or macular pucker, forms on the inner surface of your retina.
 When you have an epiretinal membrane, it affects your ability to see fine detail.
-If you’ve been diagnosed with an epiretinal membrane, reach out to Advanced Retina in Delafield, Wisconsin.
+If you’ve been diagnosed with an epiretinal membrane, reach out to Advanced Retina in Delafield and Greenfield, Wisconsin.
 Dr. Vogel works with patients in and around southeastern Wisconsin.
 He evaluates your vision and provides treatment when necessary.
 Call the office today or use the online tool to get your epiretinal membrane evaluated.

 An epiretinal membrane (also known as cellophane maculopathy or macular pucker) occurs when scar tissue forms on the surface of the central retina (macula).